 Host: Alright, what about other examples of food mislabeling.
 Could there be shenanigans involved?

 Sally: Well there could be, and again, sometimes these are intentional, sometimes these are unintentional.
-So, a big one that we've seen lately is that if a company uses deceptive labeling or advertising, they may get into hot water with the Federal Trade Commission.
-Specifically, the Federal Trade Commission has begun going after companies who self-certify a quality about their products without revealing that that certification seal is not a third party certification, but it is just a self-certification, or a certification by closely affiliated company.
+So, a big one that we’ve seen lately is that if a company uses deceptive labeling or advertising, they may get into hot water with the Federal Trade Commission.
+Specifically, the Federal Trade Commission has begun going after companies who self-certify a quality about their products without revealing that the certification seal is not a third-party certification, but it is just a self-certification or a certification by a closely affiliated company.

 Host: Okay.
 What other examples of food labeling violations are we talking about here?